 Guest blogging is a great way to promote your journalism blog.
 When you guest blog, you write an article for another website in your niche.

-Guest blogging is a great way to reach a new audience and to build relationships with other bloggers in your niche.
+Guest blogging is a great way to reach a new audience and build relationships with other bloggers in your niche.

 When looking for guest blogging opportunities, be sure to only pitch blogs that are relevant to your niche.
-You should also make sure that the blog you’re pitching is of a high quality.
+You should also make sure that the blog you’re pitching is of high quality.

 You can promote and link back to your blog from your author bio.